Inverse Laplace transform based on Widder's method for Tsallis exponential: Laplace and Inverse transform based on type - I kernel

-The Laplace transform due to type-I kernel which was introduced in \cite{naik2016q} is examined in this section.
-For this generalization, the inverse Laplace transform has not been introduced so far and we restrict and present only the $q < 1$ case here.
-Below we define the inverse Laplace transform and prove its inverse nature.
+The single variable Laplace transform introduced in Ref. \cite{naik2016q} is revisited here.
+However an inverse Laplace transform has not been defined so far.
+Here in our work we define the inverse Laplace transform and also prove its inverse property.
 A function `$f$' is said to be of $q$-exponential order `$c$', if there exists $c$, $M >0$, $T>0$, such that $|f(t)| \leq M \exp_{q}(ct)$ $\forall$ $t>T$.
 If a function is piecewise continuous and is of $q$-exponential order $c$, then $F_{q}(s) = L_{q} [f(t)]$ exists for $s>c$ and $\lim_{s \rightarrow \infty} F(s) =0$.
 Under these conditions, the $q$-Laplace transform is defined as

 The corresponding inverse Laplace transform is defined as

 where in the limit $q \rightarrow 1$, we have $[\exp_{q}(-st)]^{2q-3} \rightarrow \exp(st) $.
 Here $c$ is a real constant that exceeds real part of all the singularities of $F_{q}(s)$.
 To prove the inverse relationship between $L_{q}$ and $L_{q}^{-1}$, we verify the following two identities: